Pivot / Tires / Travel / Food Media / 1900-present

 The 1920 relaunch made the guide more serious.
 Michelin's own history pages describe the move to charge for the guide, remove paid advertisements, and improve hotel and restaurant listings.
 Charging money changed the object from giveaway to reference.

 As the restaurant section gained influence, Michelin recruited anonymous inspectors.
 This shifted the guide from useful directory to judgment system.
-The brand extension became stronger because it built a method, not only a format.
+The brand extension became stronger because it built a method, not merely a format.

 The Star System

 The star system gave Michelin a compact language for decision-making.
-A traveler did not need to read a full essay to understand whether a restaurant was worth attention, a detour, or a special journey.
+A traveler did not need to read a full essay to understand whether a restaurant was worth attention, a detour, or a special trip.
 The symbol turned editorial judgment into a navigational signal.

 That move is easy to underestimate.
 A strong rating system does more than rank.
 It changes behavior.
 It tells people where to drive, where to stay, how to plan a trip, and which places deserve scarce time and money.